The Evolution of Business Email Compromise

 How common is business email compromise (BEC)?

 Business email compromise is becoming increasingly common and the attacks are evolving into sophisticated and complex scams, making it more difficult for individuals and organizations to detect.
 According to the FBI's Internet Crime Complaint Center (IC3), BEC attacks have resulted in losses totaling billions of dollars worldwide.
-In 2020, the IC3 received 22,642 complaints related to BEC attacks, with reported losses totaling over $3.1 billion.
-This represents a significant increase from previous years.
+In 2023, the IC3 received 21,489 complaints related to BEC attacks, with reported losses totaling over $2.9 billion, averaging $134,952 per incident.

 Is BEC the same as phishing?

-BEC is not the same as phishing, but rather is a specific type of phishing attack.
-BEC differs from other types of phishing attacks in that BEC scams are targeted at specific organizations and are generally aimed defrauding email users and stealing financial or sensitive information.
+BEC is not the same as phishing but rather is a specific type of phishing attack.
+It differs from other types of phishing attacks in that BEC usually doesn’t include the typical malicious links or attachments found in phishing emails but instead includes malicious requests (intent) targeted at specific organizations.
+These requests are generally aimed at redirecting financial transactions or stealing credentials or sensitive information.

 Does cyber insurance cover BEC?